socketcan-rs/socketcan-rs/README.md

 Therefore, tests requiring `vcan0` were placed behind an optional feature, `vcan_tests`.

 The steps to install and add a virtual interface to Linux are in the `scripts/vcan.sh` script.
-Run it with root proveleges, then run the tests:
+Run it with root privileges, then run the tests:

 ```sh
 $ sudo ./scripts/vcan.sh